outdreamer/build-a-cure/docs/tasks/implementation_examples/other_implementations.md

             - what inputs are used to calculate the probability is a different problem, but the inputs to the probability should also be relevant to problem/solution structures
               - using 'function/variable patterns' is relevant to predict the probability of the occurrence of a function having 'equal/different patterns'
       - workflow fit: this is similar to 'find the maximally different filtering structures that will filter solution space the most efficiently', but is applied to 'input solution variables' rather than 'solution space filters'
   - apply error cause once an error is identified as a way of determining understanding of the problem system & decide whether to solve that error type or adjusting solution based on error cause
     - example:
         - an outlier would create an error in inaccuracy of predictions if incorporated into a prediction function, but the reason for the outlier ('error cause') may be that the connections between function variables are changing and the outlier is an early warning sign, or the outlier is the result of a set of interacting conditions creating an edge case that is expected occasionally but doesnt have to be included in a prediction function of other points & can be separated into its own conditional prediction function
       - workflow fit: this is similar to workflows analyzing 'solution success/failure cause' but identifying error cause in this case is to specifically improve understanding of the problem system so the connections between problem/solution structures are more identifiable & optimizable

-    - apply error structures to problems as a neutralization structure and as a way of generating related problems (sub-problems, component problems) to solve instead or as part of the workflow
+  - apply error structures to problems as a neutralization structure and as a way of generating related problems (sub-problems, component problems) to solve instead of or as part of the workflow
       - example: apply 'missing' error structure to problem components like data points or variables for the 'find a prediction function' problem, to solve the problem for a subset of the data set/variables instead
         - you can also apply correcting solution structures for each error type applied to get to the original solution format
           - to correct the 'missing' error structure that manifests as missing data points or variables, add an offsetting solution structure of 'iterate' & 'average' to repeat the process for other 'missing' error applications & average them to get back to the original solution format, a prediction function for the complete data set
             - data_set => missing(data set points) * iterate(missing, data_set) * average(iterations) => data set prediction function
-        - other example: apply 'opposite' structure to the 'find a prediction function' problem, as in 'find functions that are not predictive' & differentiate from them to find the original solution format of the prediction function
+        - other - example: apply 'opposite' structure to the 'find a prediction function' problem, as in 'find functions that are not predictive' & differentiate from them to find the original solution format of the prediction function
           - apply('opposite', 'prediction function') => 'non-predictive functions' => apply ('differences', 'non-predictive functions') => 'set of possible prediction functions'
       - workflow fit: this is a variant of 'apply solution structures to solutions to optimize them' workflow
         - this specific process is similar to that produced by applying other analysis, like core analysis, which would apply a 'subset' function to various problem structures since thats a core structure, and then integrate those structures in a structure that would produce the original solution format, but its another route to produce that process
   - identify systems where a particular solution/error structure will be relevant (an error that causes damage by neutralizing required (or all alternative optional) functions, or a solution that neutralizes many error types) as a way of filtering relevant solution/error structures from the set of all possible structures, to find structures that are relevant to avoid for the input problem system, & add as a solution metric filter or solution component structure, in case the solution metric filters are incomplete/missing or solution components are not already identified by other methods
       - error type of 'assuming simplicity (failing to identify complexity)' can be caused by an error type of 'failing to identify the impact on complexity of the output of assuming simplicity'
         - when you assume simplicity, it reduces the incentive/benefit for an agent to be complex, and reduces the probability that they will be complex, causing a reduction in complexity or a reduction in showing complexity, if they were initially complex
         - the assumption causes itself to be likelier to be true (self-fulfilling prophecy) if the assumer is more powerful than the assumed & if they are connected by a mutual/common investment